Skip to content

 Slip plane

-Plane that is perpendicular to the half plane.
+Plane that is perpendicular to the half plane and on a boundary.

 Dislocation line